plgd-de/virtual-desktop/README.md

-# init-script for virtual-desktop

-made for the lxc template "debian-10-standard_10.7-1_amd64.tar.gz".
+# Virtual-Desktop-Environment with Proxmox, LXC, RDP, LXDE and Guacamole

+create container with lxc template "debian-10-standard_10.7-1_amd64.tar.gz" in proxmox virtual environment

-it creates lightweight lxc virtual rdp desktops with browser, terminal and editor for our clientless remote desktop gateway guacamole hosted on proxmox.
+run this script in container as root, it creates lxc virtual rdp desktops with browser, terminal and editor:

-run with

     wget https://raw.githubusercontent.com/playgroun-de/virtual-desktop/main/init.sh && bash init.sh

+copy finished container as much clients as you need

+connect to containers with guacamole via rdp

+have fun!